 • Drizzle hot honey over the top just before serving.

-How to Make Oven-Baked Canned Baked Beans with Photos
+How to Make Oven-Baked Canned Baked Beans, with Photos

 Ready to make the recipe?
 Skip to the recipe card now to get the full ingredient list, quantities, prep/cooking times, and detailed instructions.
 Or, keep scrolling for a visual walk-through of making this dish.